 - AFS securities, MSR, and derivative assets and liabilities are recurring fair value measurements; carrying value equals fair value.
 See discussion of valuation methods and assumptions within the Fair Value Measurements section of this Note 10. - Cash and cash equivalents and restricted cash have a carrying value which approximates fair value because of the short maturities of these instruments.
 The Company categorizes the fair value measurement of these assets as Level 1. - Reverse repurchase agreements have a carrying value which approximates fair value due to their short-term nature.
 The Company categorizes the fair value measurement of these assets as Level 2. - The carrying value of repurchase agreements, FHLB advances and revolving credit facilities that mature in less than one year generally approximates fair value due to the short maturities.
-The Company categorizes the fair value measurement of these liabilities as Level 2. - Term notes payable are recorded at outstanding principal balance, net of any unamortized deferred debt issuance costs.
-In determining the fair value of term notes payable, management judgment may be used to arrive at fair value that considers prices obtained from third-party pricing vendors, broker quotes received and other applicable market data.
-If observable market prices are not available or insufficient to determine fair value due principally to illiquidity in the marketplace, then fair value is based upon internally developed models that are primarily based on observable market-based inputs but also include unobservable market data inputs (including prepayment speeds, delinquency levels, and credit losses).
-The Company categorizes the fair value measurement of these liabilities as Level 2. - Convertible senior notes are carried at their unpaid principal balance, net of any unamortized deferred issuance costs.
-The Company estimates the fair value of its convertible senior notes using the market transaction price nearest to June 30, 2020.
-The Company categorizes the fair value measurement of these assets as Level 2.
+As of September 30, 2020, the Company had outstanding borrowings of \$214.8 million under revolving credit facilities that are considered long-term.
+The Company's long-term revolving credit facilities have floating rates based on an index plus a spread and the credit spread is typically consistent with those demanded in the market.
+Accordingly, the interest rates on these borrowings are at market and thus carrying value approximates fair value.
+The Company categorizes the fair value measurement of these liabilities as Level 2.